 Pick a Comfortable Tent

 Avoid picking a small tent that’s suitable for one or two people.
 You and your group may find yourselves crowded and uncomfortable inside that tent.
 A good rule of thumb is to pick a tent that can fit an additional two people.
-For example, a family of 3 should pick a tent that has a capacity of 5 people.
+For example, a family of 5 should go for at least an 8 people tent.